gracejang42/Jacobi_Guass/README.md

 ## the Gauss Seidel Method
 Though this method can be applied to any metric with non-zero elements on the diagonals, convergence is only guaranteed if the the matrix is strictly diagonally dominant (similar to the Jacobi Method).
-Also known as the ‘Liebmann Method’ or the ‘Method of Successive Displacement’.
+Also known as the ‘*Liebmann Method*’ or the ‘*Method of Successive Displacement*’.

 $Ax = b \Rightarrow L^{’}x = b - Ux \Rightarrow$